claritychallenge/clarity/recipes/cad1/task2/baseline/README.md

 ### 2.1 Enhancement

-The objective of the enhancement stage is takes a song and optimise it to a listener hearing characteristics knowing metadata information about the car noise scenario (tou won't have access to noise signal), head rotation of the listener and the SNR of the enhanced music and the noise at the hearing aid microphones.
+The objective of the enhancement stage is takes a song and optimise it to a listener hearing characteristics knowing metadata information about the car noise scenario (you won't have access to noise signal), head rotation of the listener and the SNR of the enhanced music and the noise at the hearing aid microphones.

 In the baseline, we simply attenuate the songs in 5 dB LUFS and save it in 16-bit PCM WAV format.
 The